Berkan1/react-blog/README.md

 To run this application locally, make sure you have node installed on your device, which can be installed on https://nodejs.org/en/download/.
-Open the root directory you clone this project to in your newly installed node.js command line and type 'npm run start' to view the application at http://localhost:3000/ in your preferred browser.
+Open the root directory you clone this project to in your newly installed node.js command line and type 'npm start' to view the application at http://localhost:3000/ in your preferred browser.

 ## Implementation details